 Even good grow lights are indoor grow light spread challenged

 So, here’s the thing.
-Plenty of grow light systems are super high quality grow light systems.
+Plenty of grow light systems are super high quality grow light systems, and it’s helpful for us to understand their stats.
 And, that can certainly be said of some of the amazing double ended grow lights out there.
 It’s also true with some of the quality LED grow lights available from the brands we love.
 And there are others such as plasma grow lights that can be powerful in intensity.
 Plus, we have the UV and UVB grow lights that are used to speed up yield and used to fight powdery mildew.
 Each of these grow light systems are brilliant in what they offer.
 But, what about indoor grow light spread?
 And specifically, how can we get these grow light systems to really work for that effective indoor grow light spread that we’re after?

 Hard, cold, scientific fact